zeromq/majordomo/bindings/dotnet/README.txt

 Dependencies
 -------------------------------
-mdpwrapper depends on zeromq, libmdp and czmq.
+mdpwrapper depends on zeromq 3, libmdp and czmq.
 The libraries and header files for these dependencies are in the deps directory under the solution directory.

 Projects